Can F-1 Visa Holders Get A Social Security Number?

 • Permission to Curricular Practical Training (CPT)

-• Permission to Academic Practical Training
+• Permission for Academic Practical Training

 • Permission to Optional Practical Training (OPT)